gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 - I love low-level stuff at assembler level as well as very high-level stuff like 3D APIs and complex systems.
 Give me an engine, an OpenGL API and some low-level optimizations to work on and I'm happy!
 - I'm a developer.
 I'm social.
 I'll say it again: I'm a developer and I'm really social.
-Apparently I didn't know but that is a rare combination.
+I didn't know but apparently that is a rare combination.
 Anyhow I'd like to think that less and less nowadays.
 But it is true I can lock myself in a room and write code for 3 days and then get out and do a presentation in front of 50 people.
 I love both things!